EU looks on as Belarus protests turn lethal

 The UN, the US, and the EU voiced concern.

-"We urge the Belarusian government to respect the right to peaceably assemble and to refrain from the use of force," White House press secretary Kayleigh McEnany said.
+"We urge the Belarusian government to respect the right to peaceably assemble and to refrain from the use of force," White House press secretary Kayleigh McEnany said on Monday.

 "We condemn the violence and call for the immediate release of all detained during last night," EU foreign affairs chief Josep Borrell said.

-The German foreign minister, Heiko Maas, spoke of reviewing EU sanctions on Belarus.
+The German foreign minister, Heiko Maas, also spoke of reviewing EU sanctions on Belarus.

 "EU needs to double-check if lifting of sanctions is still appropriate in the face of excessive force, intimidation, and detentions," he said, after the EU dropped its Belarus blacklists in 2016.